-Dr. Estelle Sidze is a maternal health specialist with special focus on inequities in use of maternal health services in sub-Saharan Africa, and policy, financing and M&E frameworks to achieve universal and equitable access to quality maternity care.
+I am a maternal health specialist with special focus on coverage and equity analyses, financing strategies to achieve universal access to quality maternity care, and maternal mental health.